coatue-oss/angular2react/README.md

 ## Why step 1?

-We need a reference to the `$compile` service instantiated by the injector belonging to the Angular module that registered the Angular component you're exposing (that's a mouthful).
+We need a reference to the `$injector` created by the Angular module that registered the Angular component you're exposing.
 That way we can manually compile your component.

 If you use [ngimport](https://github.com/bcherny/ngimport), you can skip step 1 and omit the last argument in step 4: